 These harnesses can sometimes shorten the installation time, since wires often do not have to be run to the factory amplifier location, but they tend to be more expensive than the bypass harnesses above.
-You may also see a module connected in these harnesses — they include adjustments that enable you to properly integrate your stereo's speaker outputs and the factory amp's inputs to keep your music clear.
+You may also see a module connected in these harnesses — they include adjustments that let you properly integrate your stereo's output signal with the factory amp to keep your music clear.

 Retain those important audible safety alerts